 These Nutella Muffins are an irresistible combination of tender and moist vanilla muffins and chocolatey, creamy Nutella.

 I fell in love with Nutella when I was six years old on my first visit to Italy and I’ve never stopped loving it.
-It’s great on pancakes or waffles as a occasional treat.
+It’s great on pancakes or waffles as an occasional treat.
 Plus Nutella is a delicious addition to many baking recipes and is incredibly popular with my family and friends!

 If you’re like me, a fan of Nutella, then you’ll definitely want to bake these fluffy Nutella Muffins.
-These are easy to make and perfect for a breakfast treat, snack or dessert.
+These are easy to make and perfect for a breakfast treat, snack, or dessert.
 Follow all my tips to have really gooey Nutella stuffed muffins.

-- Moist texture - my Nutella muffins are super moist making them easy to eat and melt-in-your-mouth good.
+• Moist texture – my Nutella muffins are super moist making them easy to eat and melt-in-your-mouth good.

-For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.
+For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.

 Ingredients

-- Nutella - chocolate hazelnut spread that’s available in most grocery stores.
+• Nutella – chocolate hazelnut spread that’s available in most grocery stores.

-- Cake flour - I like to use cake flour for my Nutella muffins.
+• Cake flour – I like to use cake flour for my Nutella muffins.
 This flour is also known as pastry flour and produces a lighter and more delicate muffin.

-- Granulated sugar - regular white granulated sugar is fine.
+• Granulated sugar – regular white granulated sugar is fine.
 I also like to use white superfine sugar also known as castor sugar.

-- Baking powder - be sure that your baking powder is fresh.
+• Baking powder – be sure that your baking powder is fresh.
 You can check this by stirring a small amount into a small cup of boiling water.
 If it bubbles, it’s fresh and good to go.

-- Milk - whole milk or 2% milk is fine.
+• Milk – whole milk or 2% milk is fine.
 Actually whatever you have in the fridge will work.

-- Oil - use light olive oil, sunflower or vegetable oil or your preferred light flavored oil.
+• Oil – use light olive oil, sunflower or vegetable oil or your preferred light-flavored oil.

-- Egg - large or extra large egg is best in this recipe.
+• Egg – large or extra-large egg is best in this recipe.

-- Vanilla extract - extract is the best.
+• Vanilla extract – extract is the best.
 Vanilla essence just doesn’t have the same flavor.

 See recipe card for quantities.